-- Click Reassign. - Optional.
-Select the number of exceptions you want to reassign.
+- 4. Click Reassign. - 5.
+Optional: Select the number of exceptions you want to reassign.

 You can assign all or some of the resulting exceptions to the new user.
 For example, if you enter "10" as the limit, only the first 10 records meeting the criteria will be reassigned and the remaining records meeting the criteria will not be reassigned.

-- 6. Select another user in the Reassign dropdown. - 7.
+- 6. Select another user in the Reassign box. - 7.
 Click Confirm.